kammitama5/kammitama5.github.io/_posts/2020-04-26-Sunday-April-26th.md

   that data is a proxy and a codified choice, yet there are so many fields that use it as a way of validating accuracy for a specific point of view.
 Coming from a film background, where we engaged in critical theory, and discussed that a camera, even with the promise of objectivity, is not, it's easy for me to have issues with the concept of "data as truth".
+- I'm also a huge fan of coming back to the source of data, and iterating through the process.
+I really have a silent disdain for a one-all collection of data, to be used as "the model".
+It's frustrating to me, in ways I hint about later in this post.
+But broadly, it's the same way historically colonialist countries made assessments about the region in which I grew up; make a trip, come to a conclusion, leave.
+These methods then perpetuated themselves into the materials that they disseminated into our culture (as we were under their control), and led to several decades of our citizens trying to figure out our own independent identities and historical truths from the half-truths and data points presented to us through textbooks they recommended for our "education".
+- In short, you can see how I find things like "history", "data" and "education" to be fundamentally problematic when presumed to be fundamentally representative of some holistic "truth".

 ## It's a highly relevant topic
 - Machine Learning is very data-centric.
 There are wonderful individuals dealing specifically with these challenges, and